Does Your Work Matter?

 Two key issues in this process are causing headaches:

-Applicants are losing calendar days due to misunderstanding the pole owners’ priorities, only to finally get things right and find that their competitors have the power to slow them down even further at the one-yard line.
+Applicants lose calendar days because they misunderstand the pole owners' priorities, only to finally get things right and be slowed down by their competitors at the one-yard line.

 So some of them cut a corner.
 Or two.

 Maybe they build based on existing guying instead of following the design package.
 Maybe they build before space has been made on the pole.
-Maybe they don’t ever submit an application and just continue to build out their network.
+Maybe they don’t ever apply and just continue to build out their network.

-At first, applicants who choose to follow the rules are left in the dust by the few bad actors who break them.
+Applicants who follow the rules are left in the dust by the few bad actors who break them.
 They start to wonder why the system seems to incentivize bad behavior.
 System-wide audits are rare enough that most unauthorized attachments go years without being caught.

 Maybe this leads more attachers to break the rules.
 Maybe it doesn’t.